davidchenlee/MESOscope/README.md

 - Maybe install VTK to display tiff images

 ### LabView
-- I detected that, when the FPGA resets at the end of the code, the shutter #2 is triggered.
+- I detected that shutter #2 is triggered when the FPGA resets at the end of the code.
 I see a small voltage on the scope, like ~50mV that seems to be enough to trigger the shutter

 ### Hardware
 - realign the dichroic and rescanner mounts.
 Fine tune the galvo parameters
-- calibrate Fidelity
 - Screw down the PMT16X
 - Test cooling down the PMT16X